jmeowmeow/PixieReport/express-progress/tasks.md

 Mon 23 Dec 2024 08:54:02 AM PST

 Picking up, looks like I need a get-by-id, get-inner-text.
+Done.

+Noticing that random-pixie does not honor the pixie set.
+That seems broken.
+Except that the /random endpoint accepts ?set=2 and works!

+Tue 31 Dec 2024 09:10:08 AM PST
+Adding night fireworks background a beat late.

 ## Weatherpixie.com Features